 HelloTalk has incorporated several language-related tools to make your stay pleasant.

-The app provides many features like translation, transliteration, grammar, and correction to enhance your learning practices.
+The app offers many features, including translation, transliteration, grammar, and correction, to enhance learning.

 4 Disadvantages

-Despite some definite incentives linked with the HelloTalk platform, there are some drawbacks of the language app that you must keep in mind before diving deep into it.
+Despite clear incentives associated with the HelloTalk platform, the language app has drawbacks you should consider before using it.

 1. They don’t teach a language